Shopping Basket

 Look out for changes in their usual behaviour.
 Online trolling hurts children by damaging their sense of safety, joy and trust in others.
 They may respond by:

-- Seeming more anxious than usual.
+• Seeming more anxious than usual.

-- Feeling upset and being sad or angry for no reason.
+• Feeling upset and being sad or angry for no reason.

-- Withdrawing from the family, maybe shutting themselves away in their bedroom.
+• Withdrawing from the family, maybe shutting themselves away in their bedroom.

-- Avoiding school or stopping seeing their friends.
+• Avoiding school or stopping seeing their friends.

-- Showing an unexpected decline in their schoolwork.
+• Showing an unexpected decline in their schoolwork.

-- Losing interest in activities they used to enjoy.
+• Losing interest in activities they used to enjoy.

-- Having difficulty sleeping.
+• Having difficulty sleeping.

-- Obsessing about being online, wanting to check messages all the time and showing stress when they can't.
+• Obsessing about being online, wanting to check messages all the time and showing stress when they can't.

 Of course, the intensity will vary from child to child.
 But if you spot any changes like these, there's a strong possibility that online trolling affects that young person's self-esteem and mental health.

-What are mental effects of cyberbullying?
+What are the emotional effects of cyberbullying?

 A child who has a strong connection with their family may reach out to an adult for support and guidance, but the effects can be even more devastating if they can't find emotional support at home or in school.
-Sometimes a child may not even know who is bullying them, if the bully has made fake accounts.
+Sometimes a child may not even know who is bullying them if the bully has made fake accounts.

 This can worsen the long-term consequences of being bullied, including chronic depression, substance abuse, self-harm and suicidal thoughts.
 That's how serious things can get.

-- Initiate a conversation while you're busy with another activity, such as walking or driving, so they don't need to maintain eye contact.
+• Initiate a conversation while you're busy with another activity, such as walking or driving, so they don't need to maintain eye contact.

-- Avoid blaming or shaming.
+• Avoid blaming or shaming.

-- Explore what can be done to solve the problem together.
+• Explore what can be done to solve the problem together.

 If the bullying has any connection with the school, the teachers and managers need to know about it to tackle the situation.
 If it has nothing to do with the school, they still need to understand why the child may be behaving differently.

-Related blog: TikTok Safeguarding Tips For Parents
+Related blog: Summer Safety Tips

 Conclusion:

 Many tools can help you monitor children's use of devices, put time limits on their browsing or prevent them from accessing the wrong apps and websites.
-Do a web search for "parental control software", and you can explore the different options and choose the most suitable one.
-Names to check include Netnanny, Kaspersky, Circle Home Plus, Questodio, Bark, Boomerang, Family Time and Google Family Link.
+Do a web search for "parental control software", and you can explore the options and choose the most suitable one.
+Names to check include NetNanny, Kaspersky, Circle Home Plus, Questodio, Bark, Boomerang, Family Time and Google Family Link.
+The next generation will spend a lot of time online, so let's make sure they feel safe and happy while exploring cyberspace.

 More articles